daveebbelaar/ai-fundamentals/README.md

-# AI Fundamentals: Building Blocks of AI Solutions with Python
+# AI Fundamentals: Building AI Solutions with Python

 This repository is designed to provide you with a foundation in the basic building blocks of creating AI solutions using Python.